Dancing Queen (album)

 Dancing Queen is the twenty-sixth studio album by American singer Cher, released by Warner Bros.
 Records on September 28, 2018.
-It is Cher's first album in five years, following Closer to the Truth (2013).
+It was Cher's first album in five years, following Closer to the Truth (2013).
 The album contains cover versions of songs recorded by Swedish pop group ABBA, with the title referencing their 1976 song "Dancing Queen".
 The album follows Cher's appearance in the 2018 musical film Mamma Mia!
 Here We Go Again, based on the music of ABBA.

 The album was a critical and commercial success, debuting at number three on the US Billboard 200 with first-week sales of 153,000 album-equivalent units, becoming Cher's highest debut sales week for an album in the United States.
 The album also peaked within the top ten of charts in another 18 countries, with nine of those being top five entries.
 As of March 2019, Dancing Queen has been certified gold by Music Canada and silver by BPI.

 To promote the album, Cher embarked on the Here We Go Again Tour, which began on September 21, 2018.
-It also marks her first worldwide tour since Living Proof: The Farewell Tour.
+It also marked her first worldwide tour since Living Proof: The Farewell Tour, which had ended in 2005.